Rupanshu-Kapoor/DataFlow-Pro/README.md

 2. Install the required dependencies: <br>
    `pip install -r requirements.txt`

- ## Usage
- ### Step-by-Step Guide:
- Follow these steps to use the application:

- 1. Place your RTF file containing JSON data in the `data/` directory.
- 2. Place your DATASET that need to be trained in `data/` directory.
- 3. Change the directory to src: <br>
+3. Run the application: <br>
-    `cd src`
- 4. Launch the application by executing the `app.py` file using: <br>
    `streamlit run app.py`

+ ## Steps to Use the Application:

+ You can use the application in following two ways:

+### (A).
+Create Json and Train Model

+1. Upload the dataset on the tool on which you want to train the different model.
+2. Once the data is uploaded, you can preview the dataset.
+3. Select prediction parameters (prediction type, target variable, k-fold, etc.).
+4. Select features to be used for prediction.
+5. When you select any feature, you can choose how to handle it. (rescaling, encoding, etc.)
+6. Select the model to be used for prediction.
+7. When you select any model, you can choose hyperparameters for tuning.
+8. Once all the parameters are selected, click on `Generate Json and Train Model` button.
+9. Application will generate the json file and train the model and display the results.

+### (B).
+Upload Json and Train Model
+ 1. Upload the json file that contains all the dataset information.
+ 2. Click on Train Models.
+ 3. Application will train the model and display the results.

 ## Working of the Application:
 The application performs the following tasks in sequence:
-1. **Read the RTF File and Parse JSON Content**: The RTF file is read, converted to plain text, and JSON content is extracted.
+1. **Read the JSON File and Parse JSON Content**: The RTF/JSON file is read, converted to plain text, and JSON content is extracted.
 2. **Extract Dataset Information**: Extract dataset information such as feature names, target variable, problem type (regression/classification), feature handling, etc.
 3. **Transform Features**: Features are transformed based on the specified feature handling methods.
 4. **Sample Data and Train-Test Split**: Data is sampled and split into training and testing sets.